UK-Russia standoff deepens as Moscow cuts UK diplomats

 Britain's foreign office also said on Saturday it was considering allowing visits under consular access terms to Yulia Skripal, who is recovering in hospital against all expectations and no longer in critical condition.

-Russia's embassy said that it had contacted Viktoria Skripal, Yulia's cousin, who would like to see her.
+Russia's embassy said that it had contacted Viktoria Skripal, Yulia's cousin.
+"Upon receiving confirmation that Yulia Skripal's condition is getting better and she is able to communicate, she said she would like to go to London and to visit her cousin," the embassy said.

 The BBC, citing sources, reported on Friday that Yulia was "conscious and talking," a factor which may influence the investigation of how she and her father were poisoned.